GuildCrafts/web-development-js/_goals/178-Core_SQL.md

 ### Day 5: Exercises on SQL Bolt
 - [ ] Complete the [SQL Bolt tutorial](https://sqlbolt.com/)

+### General

+- [ ] All major features are added via pull requests with a clear description and concise commit messages.
+- [ ] SQL files are well formatted and readable.
+- [ ] All the SQL keywords are capitalized.

 ### Stretch
 - [ ] Complete the [Codeacademy course on SQL](https://www.codecademy.com/learn/learn-sql)
 - [ ] Complete the [SQL Zoo quizzes](http://sqlzoo.net/wiki/Tutorial_Quizzes)

-### Quality Rubric

-**Well formatted code**
-- All the SQL keywords are capitalized [25 points]

-**Good project management**
-- Commit messages are concise and descriptive.
-[25 points]
-- All features are added via pull requests.
-[25 points]
-- Every pull request has a description summarizing the changes made.
-[25 points]
-- Every pull request has been reviewed by at least one other person.
-[25 points]

 [sql-exercises]:https://github.com/GuildCrafts/sql-exercises